ipeszek/sasshiato/readme.md

-Sasshiato: a Java PDF and RTF rendering companion program for RRG
+Sasshiato: Java PDF and RTF rendering companion program for RRG
 -----------------------------------------------------------------

 Sasshiato can generate PDF and RTF files from XML outputs generated from SAS.